pouch-ph/docs/remit-doc.md

 ## Payment Methods
 ### GET /v1/paymentMethods
 - Fetches list of payment methods categorized by type (i.e. mobileMoney, bank)
-- The properties in the `fields` per type are required to be passed in the `recipient` object when creating an invoice
+- Each payment methods has a list of supported rails (i.e. instapay, pesonet, direct) which may change depending on availability

-Headers
+- The properties in the `fields` per type are required to be passed in the `recipient` object when creating an invoice Headers
 ```
 X-Pouch-Api-Key: apiKey